Skip Navigation

 Annotation: These resources for home visitors are designed to help families establish good oral health habits and obtain oral health care.
 The items are intended to complement the materials that home visitors use with families and can be incorporated into topics that home visitors address with families.
 Topics include the importance of primary teeth, brushing and flossing, eating healthy foods, drinking water, and visiting the dentist.
 Setting and reaching oral health goals and addressing oral health problems or emergencies are also discussed.

-Keywords: Dental care, Dental caries, Disease prevention, Fluorides, Home visiting, Infants, Nutrition, Oral health, Oral hygiene, Pregnancy, Pregnant women, Preventive health services, Young children
+Keywords: Dental caries, Disease prevention, Fluorides, Home visiting, Infants, Nutrition, Oral health, Oral health care, Oral hygiene, Pregnancy, Pregnant women, Preventive health services, Young children

 Virginia Home Visiting Consortium.
 2015.
 Home visiting helps Virginia's investments work better.
 Harrisonburg, VA: Virginia Home Visiting Consortium, 6 pp.